Ports in Virginia

 Between 1989-2007, the US Army Corps of Engineers excavated 50-foot deep channels and anchorages for traffic inbound and outbound to the terminals on the Elizabeth River at Newport News.
 Funding constraints delayed further deepening to 55-deep channels.

 After the expansion of the Panama Canal in 2016 enabled wider and deeper container ships to go from Asia to the East Coast, the Corps proposed even wider and deeper channels.
-There is no guarantee that the US Congress will appropriate the necessary funding to implement those recommendations, however.12
+There was no guarantee that the US Congress would appropriate the necessary funding to implement those recommendations.
+The Virginia Port Authority and the US Army Corps of Engineers negotiated a cost share agreement in 2015 to study deepening the channel, and that led to funding the project.

 One justification for channel expansion is the military presence in Hampton Roads.